xpack/web-jekyll/pages/core/xsvd/files/xsvd-json.md

 ## Overview

-**XSVD** is a rework of the ARM [CMSIS SVD](http://www.keil.com/cmsis/svd), but cleaned, extended and rewritten in JSON instead of XML.
+**XSVD** is a rework of the Arm [CMSIS SVD](http://www.keil.com/cmsis/svd), but cleaned, extended and rewritten in JSON instead of XML.

 ## File conventions